SkepticMystic/MathMap/Math Map Vault/Set Theory/Relating Sets.md

 - $\gt$ greater than
 - $\lt$ less than

 the other.
-We now want to build a similar notion for sets, based on the elements they contain.
-The four relations above have analogues in set theory:
+We now want to create a similar notion for sets, based on the elements they contain.
+The five relations above have analogues in set theory:

 - Supersets
 - Subsets